-Step 5 - Connecting the accessory cable
+Step 7 - Connecting the accessory cable

-An accessory cable is supplied with the product to provide connections to power, the external switch, the NMEA0183 data port and USB.
+An accessory cable is supplied with the product to provide connections to power, the external switch, the NMEA0183 data ports and USB.
 The cable has a pre-moulded connector at one end which should be connected to the connector on the unit marked 'PWR/DATA'.
-The other end of the cable has eight colour coded bare wires ready for connection and a USB connector for use with a computer.
-Section Table 1 lists the function of each colour coded wire for reference.
+The other end of the cable has eight colour coded bare wires ready for connection and a USB connector for use with a PC or Mac.
+The table below in Figure 1 lists the function of each colour coded wire for reference.

 Wire colour Description Function

 Red Power in + Power supply connections

 Black Power in -

 Green Switch input- External switch connection for silent mode

 Orange Switch input+

-Brown NMEA0183 port TX+ High speed NMEA0183 port (38,400baud)
+Brown NMEA0183 port 1 TX+ High speed NMEA0183 output (38,400baud) intended for connecti- to chart plotters

-Blue NMEA0183 port TX-
+Blue NMEA0183 port 1 TX- to chart plotters

-Purple NMEA0183 port RX+
+Purple NMEA0183 port 2 RX+ Low speed NMEA0183 input (4,800baud) intended for connection to other NMEA0183 compatible sensors for multiplexing of data to the

-Yellow NMEA0183 port RX-
+Yellow NMEA0183 port 2 RX- chart plotter